-Well-differentiated liposarcoma is a type of cancer made up of fat.
+Well differentiated liposarcoma is a type of cancer made up of fat.
 It is part of a group of cancers called sarcomas.
-Well-differentiated liposarcoma can start anywhere in the body but the most common location for this tumour is the abdomen.
+Well differentiated liposarcoma can start anywhere in the body but the most common location for this tumour is the abdomen.
 Another name for this tumour is an atypical lipomatous tumour.

 The human body is made up of many different types of tissue.
 Fat is a specialized type of tissue that is found throughout the body.
 It is made up of large cells called adipocytes that look clear when viewed through a microscope.
 Fat acts as a storage site for energy and provides warmth for our internal organs.
 The medical term for fat is adipose tissue.

-The diagnosis of a well-differentiated liposarcoma is usually after a small sample of the tumour is removed in a procedure called a biopsy.
+The diagnosis of a well differentiated liposarcoma is usually after a small sample of the tumour is removed in a procedure called a biopsy.
 The biopsy tissue is then sent to a pathologist who examines it under a microscope.
 The diagnosis can also be made after the entire tumour is removed as an excision or resection specimen.

 MDM2 is a gene that promotes cell division (the creation of new cells).
 Normal cells and those in non-cancerous tumours have two copies of the MDM2 gene.
-In contrast, well-differentiated liposarcomas have more than two copies of the MDM2 gene.
+In contrast, well differentiated liposarcomas have more than two copies of the MDM2 gene.

 A test called fluorescence in situ hybridization (FISH) is commonly used to count the number of MDM2 genes in a cell.
-An increased number of genes (more than two) is called amplification and supports the diagnosis of well-differentiated liposarcoma.
+An increased number of genes (more than two) is called amplification and supports the diagnosis of well differentiated liposarcoma.

-The tumour is measured in three dimensions but only the largest dimension is typically included in your report.
-For example, if the tumour measures 5.0 cm by 3.2 cm by 1.1 cm, the report may describe the tumour size as 5.0 cm in the greatest dimension.
 Tumour size is important because tumours less than 5 cm are less likely to spread to other parts of the body and are associated with a better prognosis.
 Tumour size is also used to determine the pathologic tumour stage (see Pathologic stage below).

 Blood moves around the body through long thin tubes called blood vessels.
 Another type of fluid called lymph which contains waste and immune cells moves around the body through lymphatic channels.
-Cancer cells can use blood vessels and lymphatics to travel away from the tumour to other parts of the body.
-The movement of cancer cells from the tumour to another part of the body is called metastasis.
+The term lymphovascular invasion is used to describe tumour cells that are found inside a blood vessel or lymphatic channel.
+Lymphovascular invasion is important because once the tumour cells are inside a blood vessel or lymphatic channel they are able to metastasize (spread) to other parts of the body such as lymph nodes or the lungs.

 A margin is any tissue that was cut by the surgeon to remove the tumour from your body.
 Depending on the type of surgery you have had, the margins can include bones, muscles, blood vessels, and nerves that were cut to remove the tumour from your body.
 Margins will only be described in your report after the entire tumour has been removed.